nuravenna/GA_capstone/.ipynb_checkpoints/README-checkpoint.md

 - **r/The_Donald:** A forum where participants posted comments in support of Donald Trump.
 Initially created in 2015 after he announced his presidential campaign.
 Currently inactive, banned by Reddit in June 2020 for violating Reddit harassment policies.
 790_000 members at its height.
 Comprises 878_217 of the posts in this dataset, 24% of the corpus.
 Used as an extremist category for the classification model.

-- **TheRedPill:** A forum promoting traditional gender roles, antifeminism, rape culture and "hegemonic masculinity"[Wikipedia: Controversial Reddit Commununities](https://en.wikipedia.org/wiki/Controversial_Reddit_communities).
+- **TheRedPill:** A forum promoting traditional gender roles, antifeminism, rape culture and "hegemonic masculinity" (https://en.wikipedia.org/wiki/Controversial_Reddit_communities).
 In quarantine since 2018.
 149_432 members.
 Comprises 348_552 of the posts in this dataset, 9% of the corpus.
 Used as an extremist category for the classification model.

 - **ChapoTrapHouse:** A forum of socialist memes and posts, described as left-leaning, anti-cop, pro-conspiracy theory.
 Currently inactive, banned by Reddit in June 2020 (at the same time it banned The_Donald, citing a crackdown on ‘pro-hate’ communities).
 160_000 members at its height.
 Comprises 12_242 of the posts in this dataset, .03% of the corpus.